Schengen Area: Border checks

 Sometimes, external border controls are located on non-Schengen territory.
 For example, the French Border Police operates border checks at juxtaposed controls on travellers departing the United Kingdom for the Schengen Area before they board their train or ferry at St Pancras International, Ebbsfleet International and Ashford International railway stations, as well as at the Port of Dover and the Eurotunnel Folkestone Terminal.

+EES

+On 12 October 2025, the European Union started to implement the Entry/Exit System (EES), an automated IT system designed to register travelers from third countries each time they cross an EU external border.
+This system will replace the traditional passport stamping method, utilizing facial recognition and fingerprint scans to record entries and exits.

 ETIAS

-In November 2016 the European Commission proposed a system for an electronic authorisation of visa-exempt third country nationals called ETIAS (European Travel Information and Authorisation System).
-Foreign visitors will be required to submit personal data in advance and pay a processing fee (fee is waived for children).
-The application is to be done over the internet and need to be made a few days before travel.
+In November 2016 the European Commission proposed a system for an electronic travel authorisation of visa-exempt third country nationals called ETIAS (European Travel Information and Authorisation System).
+Foreign visitors will be required to submit personal data in advance and pay a processing fee.
+The application is to be done over the internet and need to be made a few days before entering the Schengen Area.
 The authorisation will be valid for three years.
-It is imagined as a system similar to the ESTA system of the United States and the ETA system of Canada.
-ETIAS is scheduled to enter into operation by the end of 2023.
+It is imagined as a system similar to the ESTA system of the United States or the ETA system of Canada.
+The system aims to enhance security by pre-screening travelers.

+ETIAS is scheduled to come into force in the last quarter of 2026, approximately a year after implementation of the EES.
+The application fee will be €20 for travellers between ages 18 and 70 (fee is waived for children).

-ETIAS requirements will, in general, apply to third country nationals who need no visa and have no residence permit or similar.
+ETIAS requirements will, in general, apply to those third country nationals who are not required to have a visa and have no residence permit or similar.